 Who do you call when you are about to start a home renovation project?
 A contractor?
 An interior designer?
 An architect?
 All three?
-In our podcast, 75: When Do I Really Need an Architect?, Holly and I share a checklist of questions and answers to effectively guide you through this process.
-What follows is a synopsis of that podcast.
+This list of questions will help you decide if yu need an architect.

 Before you begin your renovation project

 Do your due diligence before you begin your renovation project.
 First and foremost, you should determine if you need a building permit.
 Keep in mind that different communities have different requirements for the types of projects that need a building permit, and sometimes, you won’t need a permit.